Harikrishna-AL/notes/content/posts/insuranceLLM.md

     - Next, we have to teach the models about the ICD codes.
 For that we again fine-tuned them using the ICD tabular PDF file.
       - Right now we are at this stage, We are still not sure if this is the way. :)
     - Recognize biological entities form the clinical report using bioBERT.
-    - Then, we use Attention Manipulation to amplify the attention scores of the indentified words.
+    - Then, we use Attention Manipulation to amplify the attention scores of the identified words.
 This ensures that the model focuses on the right words and we get a higher chance of getting the right output.

     Here is an glimpse of how we fine-tune the model
     ```python